rpdelaney/l4d2-tourney-rules/rules.md

 will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, [TBD].
+To report match results, make a post to the forums thread for the round.
 Include a screenshot of the final scores.
 Results will not be accepted via email, Steam instant messenger, or the Steam Community.

 #####5.2 Tardiness
 Each team has 15 minutes after the scheduled time to have 4 players in